The Boldest Makeup Products for Anti-Minimalists

 Fenty Beauty Moroccan Spice Eyeshadow Palette

-The latest drop from Rihanna's ultra-successful beauty line is this jumbo-sized palette, filled with a satin, metallic and matte colors that'll literally spice up your look.
+The latest drop from Rihanna's ultra-successful beauty line is this jumbo-size palette, filled with satin, metallic and matte colors that'll literally spice up your look.

 Photo: